girihemant19/HyPR/README.md

 ### Installing

-All the above librarie can be easily installed using apt-get in Ubuntu
+All the above library can be easily installed using apt-get for python and for JsonLibray download directly from the link given.

 ```
 [Json Library](https://sourceforge.net/projects/jsoncpp/) -->Download from here